 When it comes to glitches, remember that these consulates have been hit with a tidal wave of expatriations, and a lot of the glitches in earlier reports have been worked out as the consulates adapt to the phenomenon.
 One particular, and important, development in this regard is that many consulates have changed from 2 visits to 1 in order to cope with the volume.
 Consequently, waiting time for an appointment decreased significantly in many locations since our first reports were received in early 2012.
 But demand continued to increase and wait times have crept up and even skyrocketed up.
-A recent example is Toronto, which had a pretty consistent wait time of less than a month from 2011 through late Spring 2014; now in August 2014 it has a six month wait time.
+An example is Toronto, which had a pretty consistent wait time of a few weeks from 2011 through late Spring 2014, which skyrocketed to a wait time of about 6 months by August 2014.
+Currently, in Spring-Summer 2014, Toronto's wait times are around 8 to 10 months.